erdemsahiin/NLP-Sarcasm-Detection-BERT/README.md

 **Understanding Sarcasm in Political Discourse using NLP and Transformer-based Models**

 ## 📌 Overview
 This repository contains the implementation of a **BERT-based sarcasm detection model** for analyzing political discourse on the **Ekşi Sözlük** platform.
-The project explores how sarcasm is used as a critique tool in online political discussions, particularly focusing on **Recep Tayyip Erdoğan** and **Kemal Kılıçdaroğlu**.
+The project explores how sarcasm is used as a critique tool in online political discussions, particularly focusing on comparative analysis between **Recep Tayyip Erdoğan** and **Kemal Kılıçdaroğlu**.

 ## 🚀 Key Features
 ✅ **BERT-based Sarcasm Detection:** Fine-tuning **Bidirectional Encoder Representations from Transformers (BERT)** to identify sarcastic comments.